 Opportunities for involvement in sport abound at Dunmow St Mary’s.
 We are extremely proud of the inclusive nature of our clubs and the breadth of sports we offer to all our children.
 At the same time the world of sport is competitive and we want our talented children to have the chance to enter competitions and put themselves against their peers.

-Mrs Anderson, our specialist PE teacher, has worked hard to raise the attainment and profile of sport within the school.
+Mrs Anderson, our specialist PE teacher, has worked hard to raise the attainment and profile of sport within the school with excellent results.
 We have listened to parental and pupil feedback about providing greater opportunities for all children to experience competitions.
 There are four inter-class competitions organised in dodgeball, netball, rounders and athletics across the year.
 This gives every child a chance to play in mixed ability teams and develop confidence in their sporting abilities.
 Mrs Anderson also works with partner schools to organise “friendly” games and matches to ensure a wide selection of children are able to experience competitions.

-We have an extensive extra-curricular sports club timetable, many of which are free to all pupils, and last year were able to offer gymnastics, dance, multi-skills, dodgeball, sports hall athletics, cross country, rugby, football, hockey, gym trail, netball, rounders, athletics, tennis, rapid fire and kwik cricket with 39% of our KS1 and 79% of our KS2 children attending a club.
+We have an extensive extra-curricular sports club timetable, many of which are free to all pupils, and last year were able to offer gymnastics, dance, multi-skills, dodgeball, sports hall athletics, cross country, rugby, football, hockey, netball, rounders, athletics, tennis, rapid fire and kwik cricket with 39% of our KS1 and 79% of our KS2 children attending a club.
 Our aim is for children to experience the wide range of sport that is available and for this to inspire them to participate further.

 Via the Uttlesford network of schools we competed in 39 events last year.
 Pupils are taught the basics skills in lesson time with free extra-curricular clubs offered/provided to develop their knowledge and interest.
 We hold trials to decide who should be in the competition teams and practices are organised prior to the event.
 In 2018/19 59% of KS1 children and 78% of KS2 children represented the school in a sporting event.
 Each year children in Years 2 and 6 are selected to attend gifted and talented days in sport.
 The sports leaders attend a training session run by USSP where they learn how to encourage other pupils to participate in PE through setting challenges and running their own competitions during breaks and lunchtimes.